 The staff at UC believes that an informed public is a safety-conscious public.
 Each year the Office of Campus Safety publishes and distributes to the campus community a safety awareness brochure that contains campus safety policies and resources as well as statistics on campus crime required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-To view a copy of this publication, visit the Campus Safety segment of the Utica College Web site (www.utica.edu).
+To view a copy of this publication, visit www.utica.edu/safety.